 Buy a baby name book

 Online searches allow you to be more specific, but I really like having a hard copy of a baby name book on hand for when I’ve blocked myself out of the Internet.
-100,000+ Baby Names by Bruce Lansky is a good one because it also has popular names from non-American cultures (e.g. Chinese names, Mexican names, Japanese names, etc.) whereas a lot of baby name books are full of only the standard American and English popular names like David, William, Elizabeth, etc.
+100,000+ Baby Names by Bruce Lansky is a good one because it also has popular names from non-American cultures (e.g. Chinese names, Mexican names, Japanese names, etc.) whereas a lot of baby name books are full of only the standard American and English popular names like James, William, Elizabeth, etc.

 This is a great online tool to help you brainstorm, even if you’re not writing fantasy.
 They have a selection of real names by nationality as well as collections of fantasy names with categories like “futuristic names,” “vampire names,” and even “gargoyle names.”

 Remember you can always use “find and replace”